Reid Last Name Origin, History, and Meaning

 Tim Reid

-Timothy Lee Reid Sr. (born Dec 19, 1944) is a renowned American actor, comedian, and film director.
-He is best known for his roles on hit TV shows like WKRP in Cincinnati, Sister, Sister, and That '70s Show.
-Reid is also the founder of Legacy Media Institute, dedicated to nurturing aspiring talents in the entertainment industry.
+Timothy Lee Reid Sr. (born Dec 19, 1944) is an American actor, comedian, and film director known for his roles in TV shows like WKRP in Cincinnati, Simon & Simon, Sister, Sister, and That '70s Show.
+He also founded the Legacy Media Institute to support aspiring entertainment professionals.
+Reid co-wrote a book about his comedy duo with Tom Dreesen, the first interracial pair in the industry.
+He directed films like "Once Upon a Time...When We Were Colored" and established New Millennium Studios, a prominent Black-owned film studio.
+Reid received an honorary doctorate from Virginia Commonwealth University for his contributions to the entertainment industry.

 Daphne Maxwell Reid

 Daphne Etta Reid (née Maxwell; July 13, 1948) is an American actress, comedian, designer, and former model.
 She is best known for her role as the second Vivian Banks on the NBC sitcom The Fresh Prince of Bel-Air from 1993 to 1996.
-Reid also made history as the first African-American woman to be named homecoming queen at Northwestern University.
+Reid's career includes various television appearances, modeling for Glamour magazine, and receiving the Women of Vision Award.
+She is also a photographer, clothing creator, and designer.
+Reid has been involved in the entertainment industry for decades and continues to make guest appearances, such as in the dramatic reimagining of Fresh Prince, titled Bel-Air.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.